platipodium/vinos/doc/ReadMe.md

 3. `.comses/` The COMSeS model submission and zip creation
 4. `./sesmo/` The Socio-Environmental Systems Modeling manuscript for fishery distance optimization
 5. `./talk-sylt-2023/` A talk given on Sylt Sep 2023

+Some material has been published and improved outside of this repository.
+It was subsequently removed.

+- Storymap "A shrimper's virtual logbook", [https://mussel-project.de/portal/apps/sites/#/mussel/apps/0ba2ad702307419cb7ba16a9e7a3c798/explore](https://mussel-project.de/portal/apps/sites/#/mussel/apps/0ba2ad702307419cb7ba16a9e7a3c798/explore)